nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 at the bottom of the app.
 It shows the total number of contacts being listed in the app.

 Examples:
 * `find n/Adam` may show only 1 contact out of 19.
-1 refers to the found contact, 19 refers to the total contacts in address book.
+1 refers to the number of found contacts, 19 refers to the total number of contacts in address book.
   ![ui of footer status bar](images/footer_status_bar_ui.png)

 <box type="definition" seamless>